Photo credit: Boulder Daily Camera

 And remember it isn’t over—it’s just different.

-And remember that they are God’s kids, too, and He’s not leaving their side.
+And remember that they are God’s kids, too, and he’s not leaving their side.

 That I know for sure.

-Written by Kami Gilmour, mom of 5 teen and young adult kids. (saying goodbye to #4 at college move-in day in the photo.)
+Written by Kami Gilmour, mom of five teen and young adult kids.
+(Saying goodbye to #4 at college move-in day in the photo.)
 She’s the author of a new best-selling devotional book for parents of college students that offers helpful encouragement and faith-filled perspectives for surviving and thriving in this season: Release My Grip: Hope for a Parent’s Heart as Kids Leave the Nest and Learn to Fly.
 Kami is also the co-creator of SoulFeed college care packages, the faith-based care package that feeds college students what matters most.
 Join Kami and other parents of teens and young adults in our Facebook group for live weekly video chats where we’ll share encouragement, advice, prayers and friendship as we release our grip and lean on God.
 Click here to join!